 Entering into repurchase agreements, reverse repurchase agreements and securities lending agreements create several risks for the Fund and its investors.
 The relevant Sub-Fund is exposed to the risk that a counterparty to a securities financing transaction may default on its obligation to return assets equivalent to the ones provided to it by the relevant Sub-Fund.
 It is also subject to liquidity risk if it is unable to liquidate collateral provided to it to cover a counterparty default.
-Such transactions may also carry legal risk in that the use of standard contracts to effect securities financing transactions may expose a Sub-Fund to legal risks such as the contract may not accurately reflect the intention of the parties or the contract may not be enforceable against the counterparty in its jurisdiction of incorporation.
+Such transactions may also carry legal risk in that the use of standard contracts to effect securities financing transactions may not be enforceable against the counterparty in its jurisdiction of incorporation.
 Such transactions may also involve operational risks in that the use of securities financing transactions and management of collateral are subject to the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
 Risks may also arise with respect to any counterparty's right of re-use of any collateral as outlined below under "Risks Associated with Collateral Management".